Suchanapal/Spicy-Reception/README.md

 # Spicy-Reception
-A delicious food restaurant website.
+A delicious food restaurant website that enables customers to order foods and other services.